lcphill/Parking-docs/Networking-Terms-Glossary.md

 - CPLD (complex programmable logic device)
 - CRB (central routing and bridging)
    - versus ERB (edge-routed bridging)
+- DCB (Data Center Bridging) / DCBX (DCB [Capability] Exchange)
+   - DCBX works with LLDP to allow switches to exchange information (TLV) about their DCB capabilities and configuration to auto-negotiate common Priority-Based Flow Control (PFC) parameters.
 - DPDK: data plane development kit
 - DHCP relay agent: any TCP/IP host used to forward requests/replies between the DHCP server/client when the server is on a different network.
 - DUT (device under test)
+- ECMP (Equal Cost Multipath Routing) and WCMP (weighted cost multipath routing)
-- ECMP (equal-cost multipath)
+   - Definitional
-   - A network routing strategy by which traffic between the same source and destinations is transmitted across multiple paths of equal cost.
+      - Load sharing/balancing: a routing strategy where traffic between the same source and destination is transmitted across multiple paths that have equal routing metric values.
+      - The data content of a frame/packet, as representing/identifying its stream/flow, is hashed into an index to select 'nexthop'
    - ```CLI> maximum-paths 2 # I.E., the number of spines.
 This command enables ECMP in BGP.```
+   - Hash polarization (AKA hash imbalance):
+      - Different switches reuse the same hash function such that the resultant path selection provides poor load balancing.
+      - This is primarily due to the consistent data content of a flow/stream (should be somewhat obvious).
+      - Random seeding is employed, but otherwise ineffective (because of the requirement for consistent routing of a flow/stream).
+         - CLI: ```ip load-sharing <platform> <n>``` # where 'n' is the seed value
+         - CLI: ```ip hardware fib ecmp resilience <CIDR> capacity <n> redundancy <n>```
 - EtherChannel
    - Also see: channel-group, port-channel, LAG
    - Definitional
       - A LAG' oriented port-channel architecture -- developed by Kalpana (Cisco) -- whereby a group of physical Ethernet links create a singular logical Ethernet link for the purpose of providing fault-tolerance and higher bandwidth.
    - Whereas a port-channel interface is the logical representation of an EtherChannel.
       - Configuration changes on a port-channel interface are applied to the individual interfaces within an EtherChannel.
+- Error-disabled port/interface (similar to link-down)
+   - Conditions: bpduguard, link-flap, no-internal-vlan, portchannelguard, portsec, tapagg, uplink-failure-detection, xcvr_unsupported
+   - CLI: ```errdisable recovery <cause>; errdisable recovery interval <nnn>```
 - ES (Ethernet segment)
    - Also see: ESI-LAG
    - Definitional: The set of Ethernet links in a multi-homing configuration between PE and CE
       - Emphasis is placed on hardwired (physical cable), such that the number of participants is small and otherwise isolated.
 Physical cable is a conceptual hint vice a hard requirement, as sophisticated architectures (e.g., L3LS-EVPN) expand the notional.
       - Logically, the connection is characterised by a single gateway.
    - active-standby multi-homing: the links that constitute an Ethernet segment form a bridge-domain (BD).
    - active-active  multi-homing: an Ethernet segment constitues a LAG/MLAG.